 According to the Irish Motor Industry, the best-selling cars in Ireland in 2020 are:

-- Ford Focus.
-This C-segment vehicle was launched in 1998 and has been the world’s best-selling car for the past four years.
+- Ford Focus: This C-segment vehicle was launched in 1998 and has been the world’s best-selling car for the past four years.
 Its low-power transverse front engine is complemented by an 8-speed automatic or 6-speed manual transmission.
 It has different bodies: sedan, family, convertible and hatchback.
-It is equipped with assistive driving technologies, such as adaptive cruise control, lane keeping assist and the parking assistant.
+It's equipped with assistive driving technologies, such as adaptive cruise control, lane keeping assist and the parking assistant.

-- Hyundai Kona.
-This B-segment crossover is from 2017.
-It is a five-seater with a five-door body style in petrol, diesel and electric versions.
+- Hyundai Kona: This B-segment crossover is from 2017.
+It's a five-seater with a five-door body style in petrol, diesel and electric versions.
 It has a transverse front engine with front-wheel drive or all-wheel drive.
 Its highlights include its various driving assistance systems: autonomous emergency braking system, lane departure warning system, high beam assistant, adaptive cruise control, driver fatigue detection and blind spot detection, and rear cross traffic alert.
-"Autonomous emergency braking system"

-- Toyota C-HR.
-This C-segment crossover began production in 2016.
-It is sold with petrol and hybrid engines, all-wheel drive or front-wheel drive.
+- Toyota C-HR: This C-segment crossover began production in 2016.
+It's sold with petrol and hybrid engines, all-wheel drive or front-wheel drive.
 The standard Toyota Safety Sense package incorporates the Pre-Collision System with Pedestrian Detection, Dynamic Radar Cruise Control, Lane Departure Alert, Automatic High Beams, and Road Sign Assist.